-We have seen cases of marketing campaigns gone wrong, high marketing spends with negligible ROI.
+We have seen cases of innovative marketing ideas gone wrong, and high marketing spending with negligible ROI.

 And for this reason, companies would choose to pay for results and not for a nice strategy or platform.

 Performance marketing helps remove elements of doubt from companies when running a paid marketing campaign or outsourcing their marketing to third-party companies.

 It makes it easy to see what is working and also help companies to cut their marketing budget while getting a good ROI on their marketing spending.

 Performance marketing is a term that refers to marketing programs and activities upon which companies only pay advertisers and marketing companies when a set action is completed which can be anything from clicks to sales.